rcook/blog-rcook-org/_posts/2022-03-04-click-track.md

 ## Step (3) Metronome track

-This creates a MIDI track to send note messages to the SR18 to trigger the vibrating metronome.
+This creates a MIDI track to send note messages to the SR18 to trigger the vibrating metronome:

 1. Right-click and click _Insert new track_ to add a new, empty MIDI track
 2. Right-click on new track's _Route_ button and set the MIDI output to the appropriate output (same output used in Step (2)) with _Send all as channel 10_